google/WebFundamentals/src/content/en/fundamentals/primers/service-worker/install.markdown

 and decide which files you want to cache.

 {% highlight javascript %}
-// The files we want to cache
-var urlsToCache = [
-  '/',
-  '/styles/main.css',
-  '/script/main.js'
-];

-// Set the callback for the install step self.addEventListener('install', function(event) {
+self.addEventListener('install', function(event) {
   // Perform install steps
 });
 {% endhighlight %}

-Inside of our install callback, we need to take the following steps:
+Inside of our `install` callback, we need to take the following steps:

 1. Open a cache.
 2. Cache our files.